cltl/StoryTeller/README.md

 This README provides information about the complete storyteller software stack.
 If you are looking for information on the Computational Linguistics Library alone, please refer to [StoryTeller_Library.md](StoryTeller_Library.md)

-StoryTeller knowlegde store querying and visualization suite.
+StoryTeller knowledge store querying and visualization suite.
 =============================================================
 version 1.0
 Shared Copyright: